Linuxfabrik/lfops/roles/keycloak/README.md

 * oracle
 * postgres

+Manual steps:

-If Keycloak itself should terminate TLS (e.g. when not running behind a reverse proxy, or when using a reverse proxy in reencrypt/passthrough mode), you need to provide SSL/TLS certificates via `keycloak__https_certificate_file` and `keycloak__https_certificate_key_file`.
-This can be done using the [linuxfabrik.lfops.acme_sh](https://github.com/Linuxfabrik/lfops/tree/main/roles/acme_sh) role.
-When running behind a reverse proxy that terminates TLS (edge mode), no certificates are needed, and you can leave the certificate variables empty (the default).
+* Optional: If Keycloak itself should terminate TLS (when it does not run behind a reverse proxy, or behind one in reencrypt/passthrough mode), provide the certificate and the private key and point `keycloak__https_certificate_file` and `keycloak__https_certificate_key_file` at them.
+Run the [linuxfabrik.lfops.acme_sh](https://github.com/Linuxfabrik/lfops/tree/main/roles/acme_sh) playbook to obtain them.
+Behind a reverse proxy that terminates TLS (edge mode) no certificates are needed and both variables stay empty.

 All Keycloak config settings are described here: https://www.keycloak.org/server/all-config